StefCoene/HA-velbus-beta/README.md

 It also depends on my version of velbus-aio: https://github.com/StefCoene/velbus-aio

-You can add this in HAOS via HACS.
+You can add this via HACS.

 It will overwrite the built-in Velbus intergration.